wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-to-configure.rst

 This feature can be used to push policy files to the Wazuh agents in defined groups.
 By default, every Wazuh agent belongs to the ``default`` group, which is used here as an example:

 #.
-Edit the Wazuh agent’s ``local_internal_options.conf`` file to allow the execution of commands in SCA policies sent from the Wazuh manager:
+Edit the Wazuh agent ``local_internal_options.conf`` file to allow the execution of commands in SCA policies sent from the Wazuh manager:

      .. code-block:: console

         # echo "sca.remote_commands=1" >> /var/ossec/etc/local_internal_options.conf

 #.
-Place a new policy file in the Wazuh manager's ``/var/ossec/etc/shared/default`` folder.
+Place a new policy file in the Wazuh manager ``/var/ossec/etc/shared/default`` folder.
 This file must be owned by the user ``wazuh``.

 #.
-Add the configuration block to the Wazuh manager's ``etc/shared/default/agent.conf`` file to push the new policy file to the Wazuh agent:
+Add the configuration block to the Wazuh manager ``etc/shared/default/agent.conf`` file to push the new policy file to the Wazuh agent:

      .. code-block:: xml